LoicGrobol/scorch/README.md

 This is different from the reference interpretation where

   - **MUC** weighting ignores mentions in singleton entities
+    - This should not make any difference for the CoNLL-2012 dataset, since singleton entities are not annotated.
+    - For datasets with singletons, the shortcomings of MUC are well known, so this score shouldn't matter much
-  - **BLANC** weighting is done separately for coreference and non-coreference scores
+  - **BLANC** is calculated by micro-averaging coreference and non-coreference separately, using the number of links as weights instead of the number of mentions.

 The CoNLL average score is the arithmetic mean of the global MUC, B³ and CEAFₑ F₁ scores.